1961 Inter-Cities Fairs Cup final

 The 1961 Inter-Cities Fairs Cup Final was an association football match played over two legs between Roma of Italy and Birmingham City of England.
-The first leg was played in Birmingham on 27 September 1961, and the second leg was played on 11 October in Rome.
+The first leg was played in Birmingham on 27 September 1961, while the second leg was played on 11 October in Rome.
 It was the final of the third edition of the Inter-Cities Fairs Cup, an invitational competition open to teams representing host cities of industrial trade fairs.
 Birmingham had lost to Barcelona in the previous final; Roma were appearing for the first time.

 Each club needed to progress through three rounds to reach the final.
 Matches were contested over two legs, with one leg at each team's home ground.
-Birmingham won all but one of their six legs, and beat Inter Milan home and away: no other English team was to defeat Inter in the San Siro stadium for another 40 years.
+Birmingham won all but one of their six legs.
+They defeated Inter Milan home and away: no other English team was to defeat Inter in the San Siro stadium for another 40 years.
 Roma took a lengthier route to the final: they required a replay in both quarter-final and semi-final, although won each replay by a comfortable margin.